Tapan Sinha: Television career

 Aadmi Aur Aurat is based on a story by Prafulla Roy.
 Amol Palekar and Mahua Roy Choudhury act in this piece.
 Sinha's telefilm Aadmi Aur Aurat was remade in Bengali as Manush (starring Samit Bhanja and Devika Mukherjee) by the director himself.
 Sinha made another telefilm Didi with Deepti Naval as the central character.
+Sinha made a detective TV serial Hutumer Naksa.